 According to the ADA (the American Diabetes Association), as of 2018, approximately 10.5% of Americans had diabetes.
 New cases in the United States are expected to grow at a rate of about 1.5 million cases per year.

-Whether you are on medication or not, whether you follow a low-carb diet or an ADA recommended diet, whether your numbers are incredibly high or just barely over the line, there’s a great deal of value in learning to eat to your meter.
+Whether you are on medication or not, whether you follow an ADA recommended diet or a lower-carb diet or even a form of a keto diet, learning to “eat to your meter” is for many of us a better way than just following a prescribed food list or meal plan.
 Taking the time and investing in testing, especially in the early days.
 It will give you a great deal of valuable information about how your body is handling carbs and insulin.

 So What is Eating to Your Meter?

-In the simplest of terms, each time you eat or drink something containing calories, your body responds with insulin to help the energy enter your various cells.
-In someone with type 2 diabetes or even pre-diabetes, the body may produce MORE insulin than usual, but your body is insulin resistant and doesn’t utilize it properly.
-A vicious cycle occurs where you create more insulin, and yet it is not appropriately used.
-Thus the level of glucose remaining in your blood (instead of entering the cells as energy) continues to rise.
+In the simplest of terms, each time you eat or drink anything, especially carbs, your body responds with insulin to help the energy enter your cells.
+In someone with type 2 diabetes or even pre-diabetes, the body may produce MORE insulin than usual, but your body does not have the same insulin sensitivity it once did, so it struggles to utilize the insulin as intended.
+A vicious cycle occurs where you create more insulin, and yet the amount of glucose remaining in your blood continues to rise.

 When you visit your health care provider, you will most likely have the two most common blood glucose tests.
-The first is a fasting test, and the second is an A1C.
+The first is the fasting test, and the second is an A1C.
 The fasting glucose test shows what your blood glucose is at that specific point in time without having eaten anything.
-The A1C test shows a rough average of your glucose for the past 2 to 3 months.
+The A1C test shows a rough average blood glucose level for the past 2 to 3 months.